 If Your Car Window Is On A Circuit Breaker

 Many new cars have automatic windows that will go all the way down and then shut off, so you do not have to hold the switch.
 These windows are protected by a circuit breaker, not a fuse.
 This means that if there is a problem with the stuck window stop sensor, it will simply trip the breaker, and the window will fail to operate.

 If this is your issue, you will just have to wait for about thirty seconds for the breaker to cool, and it will reset automatically, and then you can try again.
 If the window starts up then stops again before it reaches the top, the circuit breaker is not getting enough time to cool down properly before resetting.
 If you wait a little longer before you try to close the window, it will probably close without stopping.

 If this is your problem, you do not need a replacement motor, and you may find the window works OK if you stop lowering the window just before it reaches the bottom of the track each time.
 If this is the case, you can use the window without getting a window motor repair right away.

 Broken Electric Car Window Wires or Bad Switches.

-If these car window fix tricks did not help, then you may have a broken wire harness or a bad window switch.
+If the car window fix tricks above did not help, then you may have a broken wire harness or a bad window switch.
 Most of the standard rocker switches have copper contact pads and paddles that sweep across the contact pads.
 These have a tendency to get burned inside from sparking at the contacts and will eventually stop making contact.

 Rocking the switch repeatedly will sometimes wear off some of the gunk and make a clean spot for the contact.
 If this gets the window to operate the switch will still have to be replaced soon, or it will lose contact and break again.
 (This problem is also common with power locks.)